-Legislative Developments.
-Several bills have been recently introduced that would amend various aspects of the current TEUC program.
-S. 2714 was introduced July 9, 2002 and H.R.
+Proposals to Amend the TEUC Program.
+Several bills were introduced that would have amended various aspects of the TEUC program (these bills expired with the end of the 107th Congress).
+S. 2714 was introduced July 9, 2002, and H.R.
 5089 was introduced July 10, 2002.
-Both bills would extend the first tier of TEUC benefits to equal the lesser of the number of weeks an individual received under regular UC or 26 times the individual's average weekly benefit amount.
-The TEUC-X benefit duration would remain at 13 weeks under the provisions in these bills.
+Both bills would have extended the first tier of TEUC benefits to equal the lesser of the number of weeks an individual received under regular UC or 26 times the individual's average weekly benefit amount.
 S. 2714 and H.R.
-5089 would also extend the availability of the TEUC program by 6 months to June 30, 2003.
-Both bills contain provisions indicating that the additional 13 weeks of TEUC benefits would only be available for weeks of unemployment beginning on or after the date of enactment; there would be no retroactive benefit payments.
+5089 would also have extended the availability of the TEUC program by 6 months to June 30, 2003.

 S. 2892 was introduced August 1, 2002.
-This bill contains a number of provisions affecting the regular UC program, the permanent EB program and the TEUC program.
-S. 2892 would extend the availability of TEUC benefits by 6 months to June 30, 2003.
-S. 2892 would provide all eligible TEUC recipients with 26 weeks of first tier benefits.
-This means that under S. 2892, all individuals exhausting their regular UC benefits would be eligible for 26 weeks of TEUC benefits, regardless of their regular UC benefit entitlement.
-S. 2892 would also reduce the TEUC-X benefit duration from 13 weeks to 7 weeks.
+S. 2892 would have extended the availability of TEUC benefits by 6 months to June 30, 2003.
+S. 2892 would have provided all eligible TEUC recipients with 26 weeks of first tier benefits.
+Under S. 2892, all individuals exhausting their regular UC benefits would have been eligible for 26 weeks of TEUC benefits, regardless of their regular UC benefit entitlement.

+S. 2892 would also have reduced the TEUC-X benefit duration from 13 weeks to 7 weeks.

-S. 2892 bill would revise the definition of the IUR to include individuals who have exhausted22 their regular UC benefit during the most recent quarter.
-The new definition, adjusted insured unemployment rate (AIUR), would count individuals who had exhausted their regular UC compensation along with those who had filed an initial claim for regular UC benefits.
-Thus, the new trigger definition would be: the average weekly number of people filing claims plus the average weekly number of people exhausting their regular UC benefits, divided by the average monthly covered employment.
-S. 2892 would establish an additional trigger under which states could trigger on to TEUC-X. This trigger would allow states to trigger on to TEUC-X if the TUR was equal to or greater than: (1) 6%; and (2) 110% of the TUR for the same period in either (or both) of the past two years.
-S. 2892 would also repeal the TEUC eligibility requirement that individuals must have worked the equivalent of 20 weeks of full-time insured employment.
+S. 2892 would have revised the definition of the IUR to include individuals who had exhausted26 their regular UC benefit during the most recent quarter.
+The new definition, adjusted insured unemployment rate (AIUR), would have counted individuals who had exhausted their regular UC benefits along with those who had filed an initial claim for regular UC benefits.
+Thus, the new trigger definition would have been: the average weekly number of people filing claims plus the average weekly number of people exhausting their regular UC benefits, divided by the average monthly covered employment.
+S. 2892 would have established an additional trigger for states to trigger on to TEUC-X. This trigger would have allowed states to trigger on to TEUC-X if the TUR was equal to or greater than: (1) 6%; and (2) 110% of the TUR for the same period in either (or both) of the past two years.
+S. 2892 would also have repealed the TEUC eligibility requirement that individuals must have worked the equivalent of 20 weeks of full-time insured employment.